Skip to main content

 Default Resources

-All AWS regions have some resources deployed by default such as the default VPC, default subnets (one for each AZ), and the default security group.
-These resources count towards the quota of your plan.
+All AWS regions have some resources deployed by default, such as the default VPC, default subnets (one for each AZ), and the default security group.
+These resources count towards your plan's quota.

 Global Resources

-Certain resources such as IAM resources (users, groups, roles, policies, etc.) do not belong to a certain region.
-These are classified by Cyscale as global assets.
+Certain resources, such as IAM resources (users, groups, roles, policies, etc.), do not belong to a specific region.
+Cyscale classifies these as global assets.

 Deep Dive on Permissions